Description of the process

 - UNIDIRECTIONAL REINFORCEMENT

-Electrical cables can be reinforced by feeding glass filament yarns through an extrusion process.
-This provides the required dimensional stability to the end product.
+Electrical cables can be reinforced by feeding glass filament yarns during the pultrusion process.
+This provides the required dimensional stability for the end product.
 Vetrotex 9µm (G) 68 and 136 yarns sized with T8C are generally used.
-TD37C yarns impart dimensional stability to optical cables.
+TD37C yarns impart dimensional stability to optical cable.
 Sheets of glass filament yarn can also be laminated with a plastic film to produce outstanding adhesive tapes.

 Single glass filament yarns are impregnated with a resorcinol formaldehyde latex to promote adhesion to rubber.
-Then the impregnated yarns are transformed by plying to a cord, which will be used to reinforce timing belts.
+Then the impregnated yarns are transformed by plying in a cord that will be used to reinforce timing belts.
 This imparts the required mechanical properties and dimensional stability.
-EC9 110 Z20 T6M H9 (G45 1/0 0.5Z) yarn suits the requirements of this application.
+EC9 110 Z20 T63M H9 (G45 1/0 0.5Z) yarn suits the requirements of this application.

 Sheet or textile structures made of glass filament products can be laminated with various substrates.
 Major applications are paper reinforcement, flooring, adhesive tapes, vapor barrier facing (glass filament structure laminated with aluminum foil) and pressure-sensitive insulation tapes.
 Vetrotex glass filament yarns provide laminated products with outstanding mechanical and thermal characteristics.
 The high tensile strength of T63C/M and 876s sized yarns suit the requirements of lamination applications.